stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-clam-chowder.md

 Cod can simmer for several minutes, while shrimp and scallops usually need only a few minutes until just cooked through.
 Taste and adjust the salt after adding extra seafood, since the brininess can vary.

-## Make-Ahead and Storage

-Chowder is often even better after a short rest, but reheat it gently.
-Milk-based soups can separate or scorch over high heat, so warm leftovers over low heat and stir often.

-If the chowder thickens in the refrigerator, loosen it with a splash of milk, clam juice, or water while reheating.
-Add fresh parsley after reheating rather than before storing.